 We’re Giving Back to Our Community

 With a focus on youth development, healthy living and social responsibility, the Y works to nurture the potential of children and teens, improve the nation’s health and well-being, and give back and support neighbors.
-Over the past four years the Upper Palmetto YMCA has raised on average $140,000 per year to help support the amount of financial assistance we provide.
-Although significantly less than the operational cost required to close the gap in what is needed versus what is received, much effort is being developed to improve the level of giving from our staff, membership and community.
+The Upper Palmetto YMCA raises over $400,000 per year to help support the amount of financial assistance we provide.
+Although less than the operational cost required to close the gap in what is needed versus what is received, much effort is being developed to improve the level of giving from our staff, membership and community.

 We recognize that for communities to succeed, everyone must be given the opportunity to be healthy, confident, connected and secure.